YevgeniMakarovich/TransCrypt/Documents/Flow of Events.md

 1. User presses on a button with neccesary GPUs.
 2. User chooses amount of GPUs.

- **Postdescription.** "Choosing of GPU" use case let us activate "Conversion" use cases.
+ **Postcondition.** "Choosing of GPU" use case let us activate "Conversion" use cases.

 ## **2.3.
 Checking rates**